ramphands/Exits/README.md

 Pending (I need to adjust the potentiometer placement and output jack placement due to board revisions)

-## Warning
+## Revisions and notes

 This version is an updated version of my original prototype.
 Notable changes as follows:
-Updated pin header widths to improve security/stability between the two boards.
+- Updated pin header widths to improve security/stability between the two boards.
-Changed the type of jacks used for the output to a more widely-available device, the SJ-63083A.
+- Changed the type of jacks used for the output to a more widely-available device, the SJ-63083A.
-Adjusted positioning of the potentiometer to provide more space between the shaft and the nearest input jacks.
+- Adjusted positioning of the potentiometer to provide more space between the shaft and the nearest input jacks.
+- Reversed the headphone and line output jacks to the more logical orientation; headphone jack is nearest the headphone volume knob
-These changes, while minor, have not been tested, so build at your own risk.
+### Please not that these changes, while minor, have not been tested, so build at your own risk.

 ## License